 There is no cure for Huntington’s disease.
-Life expectancy depends on a few factors including the age at which symptoms start.
+Life expectancy depends on a few factors, but the median survival period is estimated at 15-18 years after symptoms begin.

 Huntington’s disease (HD) is a progressive condition that causes involuntary muscle movements, cognitive decline, and behavioral changes.

 HD is inherited.
 If a person has HD, there’s a 50% chance that their child will also have it.
-About 30,000 people in the United States have HD, and another 200,000 are at risk for having it.
+In the United States, about 41,000 people are living with symptomatic Huntington’s disease, and more than 200,000 others are at risk of inheriting it, according to the Huntington’s Disease Society of America (HDSA).

 Once someone has an HD diagnosis, they can make use of support through advocacy organizations as well as participation in the HD community.